martin-cowie/macaroni/README.md

 # macaroni
-Resolves MAC addresses to their manufacturer
+Resolve MAC addresses to their manufacturer.
+See [the pitch](https://gitpitch.com/martin-cowie/macaroni).

 ## Platforms